luciebinder/ws-openness-2025/content/4_additional/quick_tutorial_ws.md

 3. Under Source, select "Deploy from a branch".

-4. Under Branch: Select branch “main”, select the “/root” folder and save.
+4. Under Branch: Select branch “main”.
+The folder “/root” is automatically selected.

 ![Image of the settings under Branch.](../../static/branch.png)